 Magento vs WooCommerce: Final choice

-Magento is a better option to large enterprises or companies that manage stores on behalf of their clients.
+Magento is a better option for large enterprises or companies that manage stores on behalf of their clients.
 It is also the best choice for B2B businesses.
 There is no need to run your store on Magento if you’re not ready to spend thousands on developers and “conquer the world” in result.

 WooCommerce is perfect to small or midsize businesses and suitable even to no tech-rats.
 It is also a great choice to merchants who already run WP sites.

-Important to know that Magento was specially designed to handle eCommerce stores, but it doesn’t make WP plugin WooCommerce less effective or weaker in functionality.
+Magento was specially designed to handle eCommerce stores, but it doesn’t make WP plugin WooCommerce less effective or weaker in functionality.

 I can only say that the final choice of your perfect match is all up to you!